Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: The perverse homotopy t-structure

-\begin{definition} Let $S$ be a regular scheme and let $R$ be a regular good ring.
+\begin{definition} Let $S$ be a regular scheme and let $R$ be a localization of $\Z$.
 Assume that the residue characteristic exponents of $S$ are invertible in $R$.
-The \emph{abelian category of perverse smooth Artin motives} $\mathrm{M}^{smA}_{\mathrm{perv}}(S,R)$ is the heart of the perverse homotopy t-structure on the stable category $\DM^{smA}_{\et}(S,R)$. \end{definition}
+Then, \Cref{AM.locality} implies that the perverse homotopy t-structure restricts to $\DM^{smA}_{\et}(S,R)$.
+The \emph{abelian category of perverse smooth Artin motives} $\mathrm{M}^{smA}_{\mathrm{perv}}(S,R)$ is the heart of the induced t-structure. \end{definition}